briscula/CloudProject/README.md

 4. Reading the data from Topics using Kafka Consumers and indexing the data into Elasticsearch.

 5. Showing the indexed data in Kibana from Elasticsearch in terms of user defined Dashboards

+Details of each component and their features are mentioned in respective their respective readme files.